 Keyless combination door locks can be a better solution than combination lock boxes.
 These systems can integrate with smart home technology and can accommodate custom and permanent passcodes, voice control and other features.
 Video doorbells from companies like Nest, Ring, and Arlo range in price anywhere from $60 to $250, and offer various features depending on price.

 According to the National Fire Protection Association, U.S. fire departments responded to an average of just over 350,000 home structure fires a year between 2014 and 2018.

-“Every bedroom in a property must be equipped with a smoke detector,” said Billy Wardlaw, Mynd’s construction manager.
+“Every bedroom in a property must be equipped with a smoke detector,” said Billy Wardlaw, Mynd’s former construction manager.
 “New homes built today are required to have them, and they must be hardwired to the house’s electrical system.
 The battery inside the unit is only a backup.”

 Likewise, carbon monoxide testers must be installed near where gas cooking ranges are installed, like kitchen areas.

 Injuries due to falls are among the most common in American homes, and they can be serious: twenty percent of older adults who fall suffer a broken bone or head injury.
 Outdoor stairs can be hazardous under snowy or rainy conditions, but can be less so when treated with affordable products like safety tape.
 Adhesive safety treads in tubs go a long way to avoiding falls.

 “One of the top features requested by residents is grab bars” in places like bathtubs, said Wardlaw.